 = Nota Bene =

 China Southwest Airlines existed in real life from 1987 to 2002.
 It was also based at Chengdu-CTU, but IRL it had a 2nd hub at Chongqing-CKG.
-The real life China Southwest was merged into Air China in 2002 and Chengdu become Air China’s 2nd major hub (besides Beijing).
+The real life China Southwest was merged into Air China in 2002, after which Chengdu become Air China’s 2nd major hub city after Beijing.

-I decided to recreate China Southwest Airlines because I wanted to set up an airline operating China’s recently minted Comac C919 airliner.
-I was originally going to name it Chengdu Airlines, but then I found out there is a real life Chengdu Airlines still active.
-So I went with the China Southwest name but sort of applied Chengdu Airlines’ fleet to it, but added way more routes.
+I decided to recreate China Southwest Airlines simply because I wanted to set up an airline operating China’s recently minted Comac C919 airliner.
+I was originally going to name it Chengdu Airlines, but then I discovered there is a real life Chengdu Airlines, so I went with the China Southwest name but more or less applied Chengdu Airlines’ fleet history to it, but added way more routes to make it a big carrier.

-I’m also a fan of some of Russia’s airliners, especially the classic trijet Tupolev Tu-154, which comes up in this article along with the more recent Tupolev Tu-204/Tu-214.
+I’m a fan of some of Russia’s airliners, especially the classic trijet Tupolev Tu-154, which comes up in this article along with the more recent Tupolev Tu-204/Tu-214.
 At some point I’m probably going to create a fictional Russian airline to write about.
-It would probably have a long history, likely as one of the Babyflots created in the 1990s following the breakup of the Soviet mega airline Aeroflot.
+It will probably have a long history of its own, likely as one of the Babyflots that were created in the 1990s following the dissolution of the Soviet airline monopoly previously held by Aeroflot.
+(BTW even with the end of its former monopoly, Aeroflot still remains the largest carrier in post-Soviet Russia.)

 The Golden Sun Bird logo depicted on the tail of the aircraft for this fictional airline comes from the official logo for the city of Chengdu, which in turn depicts the Sun and Immortal Birds Gold Ornament, an ancient artifact dating back to 1200-1500 BCE that was unearthed at a Chengdu area archeological site in 2001.
 The real life Chengdu Airlines coincidentally uses the same symbol, but their livery uses brighter shades of red and gold than my version.
-I love this logo, it’s truly one of my favorites.
+I love this logo, it’s truly one of my favorites, so I kept it in place; hopefully Chengdu Airlines won’t mind.

-I have created liveries for Jade Air and plan to add a post about that airline in the near future.
-The character Hao Zhixin will factor into its history also.
+I have created liveries for Jade Air and plan to add a post about that airline in the future.
+The character Hao Zhixin will play a more central role in that fictional carrier’s history.

-I have not drawn up too much yet about Zhongguo Airlines, the in-story national carrier for China, but at some point I will no doubt write up a post about it.
-I expect that airline to be seriously huge, so it will likely come along later not sooner, probably after I roll out one or two major US carriers so I can work out how to present them properly.
+I have not drawn up too much so far about Zhongguo Airlines - the in-story national carrier for China - but at some point I will no doubt write an article about it, too.
+I expect that airline to be seriously huge, so it will likely come along later not sooner, once I can work out how to best present such longtime carriers properly.

-Lastly… Please note that while I can speak a very tiny bit of Chinese, I speak it very terribly.
-Other than knowing the Chinese characters for “China” (中國, Zhōngguó) and “America” (美國, Měiguó), as a practical matter I can only read or write Chinese using Pinyin (aka Hanyu Pinyin, aka the Chinese Phonetic Alphabet) where the language is written in the Latin script.
+Lastly… Please note that while I can speak a very tiny bit of Chinese, I still speak it and write it very terribly.
+Other than knowing the Chinese characters for “China” (中國, Zhōngguó) and “America” (美國, Měiguó), as a practical matter I can only read or write Chinese using Pinyin (aka Hanyu Pinyin, aka the Chinese Phonetic Alphabet), where the language is written in the Latin script.

-To make up for this very sad deficit in my knowledge of the Chinese language, I turned to Google Translate to help me write out “China Southwest Airlines” in traditional Chinese script: 中國西南航空, in pinyin Zhōngguó Xīnán Hángkōng.
-I intentionally left out the word Gōngsī (公司, “company”) because I saw no reason for it to be on part of the brand name, especially not on the company’s aircraft.
+To make up for this very sad deficit in my knowledge of the Chinese language, I turned to Google Translate to help me write out “China Southwest Airlines” in traditional Chinese script: 中國西南航空, or in pinyin Zhōngguó Xīnán Hángkōng.
+I intentionally left out the word Gōngsī (公司, “company”) because I saw no reason for it to be on part of the brand name, at least not for display on the company’s aircraft.

 Based upon further research, the characters I used appear to be correct, but Google Translate is not perfect, so they might be wrong. ¯\_(ツ)_/¯

-if what I wrote was in fact wrong, native or fluent speakers/writers of Chinese are welcome to send me written corrections in comments, so I may update the page and the illustrations accordingly.
+If what I did write in Chinese script (or Pinyin) is in fact wrong, native or fluent speakers/writers of Chinese are invited to send me written corrections in the comments area below, and I will update this page and/or the aircraft template illustrations accordingly.